Table of Contents - 4-H Member Policies C.1.

 - be selected by the State 4-H Awards Selection Committee

 Participants are selected to attend National 4-H Conference and National 4-H Congress through the State 4-H Awards interview process.
-The committee that interviews and selects youth for these programs may include a member of the State 4-H Staff, the Executive Director of the Pine Tree State 4‑H Foundation, a Maine 4-H Ambassador, a county 4-H educator or professional, and a 4-H volunteer.
+The committee that interviews and selects youth for these programs may include a member of the State 4-H Staff, the Executive Director of the Maine 4‑H Foundation, a Maine 4-H Ambassador, a county 4-H educator or professional, and a 4-H volunteer.
 At the close of the interviews, the State 4-H Awards committee makes the final decision.
 In each annual interview process, an applicant will be selected to participate in only one of these programs.

 - Effective January 1, 2002 all youth under 19, participating in any 4-H equestrian activities, regardless of riding seat, shall wear a properly fitted equestrian helmet which carries a current American Society for Testing and Materials/Safety Equipment Institute approval with secured chin harness properly fastened at all times when mounted on an equine or in a vehicle being pulled by one or more equines.